BDC Hamburger Icon

 What is scalability in business?

-Scalability in business refers to an organization’s ability to grow to meet increased demand.
 A scalable business doesn’t wilt in the face of an increasing workload.
-Instead, it continues to grow and boost efficiency by relying on the following preset factors:
+Instead, it continues to grow and boost efficiency by relying on the following core factors:

 • Documented processes: Scalable businesses have documented processes that others can replicate.
 A documented process makes it easier to train new employees and helps the company operate more efficiently.